OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

 |mosaik| The `mango demo <https://gitlab.com/mosaik/examples/mosaik-mango-demo>`__ is an example project, demonstrating how to couple a multi-agent system written in mango to mosaik.

-|mosaik| The `binder tutorials <https://gitlab.com/mosaik/examples/mosaik-tutorials-on-binder>`_ contains python notebooks with example scenraios that can be executed on mybinder.
+|mosaik| The `binder tutorials <https://gitlab.com/mosaik/examples/mosaik-tutorials-on-binder>`_ contains Python notebooks with example scenarios that can be executed on mybinder.

 `Benchmark Model Multi-Energy Networks <https://github.com/ERIGrid2/benchmark-model-multi-energy-networks/tree/mooc-demo>`__ contains the implementation of a multi-energy networks (heat and electricity grid) benchmark model developed in the `ERIGrid 2.0 <https://erigrid2.eu/>`_ project.

 `Benchmark Model Multi-Energy Networks STL <https://github.com/ERIGrid2/JRA-2.1.3-STL>`__ is based on the multi-energy networks benchmark and contains a same time loop for improved initialization of the simulators.

-`ZDIN-ZLE scenarios <https://gitlab.com/zdin-zle/scenarios>`__ contains the research and development of digitalized energy systems in ZLE using mosaik (collection of simulation scenarios).
+`ZDIN-ZLE scenarios <https://gitlab.com/zdin-zle/scenarios>`__ contains the research and development of digitalized energy systems from the project *ZLE* using mosaik (collection of simulation scenarios).

 `QEMS - Quarter Energy Management System Scenarios <https://gitlab.com/qems/scenarios>`__ contains scenarios of an energy management system for neighborhoods for analyzing and optimizing energy flows.